Positive Reframing Worksheet

 Step 5: Identify positive aspects

 Outline practical steps to address the challenging situation.
-This action plan empowers them to implement positive changes in life, turning insights into real-world improvements.
+This action plan empowers them to implement positive life changes, turning insights into real-world improvements.

 What are the benefits of using this Positive Reframing Worksheet?